themeda-devs/themeda-preproc/README.md

 ### Approach

-The pre-processing of the data associated with each data source occurs within six sequential stages: acquisition, preparation, chip conversion, chiplet conversion, conversion from chiplets to GeoTIFF files, and map-based visualisations.
+The pre-processing of the data associated with each data source occurs within a set of sequential stages: acquisition, preparation, chip conversion, chiplet conversion, conversion from chiplets to GeoTIFF files, map-based visualisations, and extracting data along the Northern Australia Tropical Transect (NATT).
-Each data source handler has a directory in the package, containing files implementing these steps: `acquire.py`, `prep.py`, `to_chips.py`, `to_chiplets.py`, and `plot_maps.py` (the conversion from chiplets to GeoTIFF files is the same across data sources and so is handled by `chiplet_geotiff.py`).
+Each data source handler has a directory in the package, containing files implementing these steps: `acquire.py`, `prep.py`, `to_chips.py`, `to_chiplets.py`, and `plot_maps.py` (the conversion from chiplets to GeoTIFF files and the NATT extraction is the same across data sources and so is handled by `chiplet_geotiff.py` and `transect.py`, respectively).
 The steps are executed by passing the appropriate step name as a positional argument to `ecofuture_preproc`.

 > **Note**
 Rain and Tmax data sources are both processed through a common `climate` handler, the two fire scar data sources (early and late) are processed through a common `fire_scar` handler, and the three soil data sources are processed through a common `soil` handler.

-These six stages are supported by two additional steps:
+These stages are supported by two additional steps:

 #### Region of Interest (ROI) preparation